LTUC/amman-dotnet-401d2/Curriculum/Class12/facilitator/README.md

 # Class 12: Relational Database and ERDs

+## Overview
+This is the first day that the students will dive into the "Async Inn Inventory Management" website.
+Do not show the students the wireframes or resources for the site just yet.
+Make sure they complete the ERD for this lab assignment before showing them what they will be building.

+Today primarily focuses on an introduction to databases.
+This should be a combination of review from 301, as well as some new content such as composite keys and join tables.

 ## How do I prep for today?

-Adjust the lab assignment for this day.
-It is a timed assignment.
-Make it open at the very beginning of lab time, and due 5 hours later.
-Closed and due date should be the same.

-You will review the solution to the lab right away at the beginning of class 13.

-## How do I prep for today?
 1. If you are unfamiliar with Databases and their relationships, a good place to start is [Here](https://www.tutorialspoint.com/dbms/index.htm)
 1. Review the MSFT docs for complex data models [HERE](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/complex-data-model?view=aspnetcore-2.0){:target="_blank"}
     - Start from the Overview and work your way through the whole tutorial if you can.
-4. Review what an ERD is.
+1. Review what an ERD is.
 The "Databases.md" located in the resources folder is an outline of the lecture for that day.
-2. I recommend also reviewing the microsoft docs of the "complex" data model.
+1. I recommend also reviewing the microsoft docs of the "complex" data model.
 This doc provides a good background of what the ERD should consist of.
+1. Adjust the lab assignment for the day in Canvas.
+This is a timed assignment.
+Make it open up at the beginning of lab time, and due/closed at the end of lab time (total time approx. 5 hours).
+You will review the solution with the students at the very beginning of class 13.

 ## Lecture

 1. Code Review
    - Review the MVC lab.
    - Show the students the solution to reading in a csv file and converting it to an object
-   - Review Turnery operators
+   - Review turnery operators
 2. Review data persistance
    - What is data persistance?
    - What are databases?
 Why do we need them?
 3. Introduce ERDs
+4. In-Class exercise to build out ERD for student enrollment demo

 ## Lab Notes